Akshayraikar19/MoneyMinder/README.md

 - **Profile Management**: Create and manage user profiles with Aadhaar and PAN details.
 - **Payment Processing**: Pay processing fees and EMIs online using Stripe, or offline.
 - **Admin Dashboard**: Manage loan products, view and approve loan applications, and handle payment verifications.
-- **Notifications**: implemented cronjob for monthly reminders for EMI payments.
+- **Notifications**: Implemented cronjob for monthly reminders for EMI payments.

-Usage
-User Registration: Register as a customer, officer, or admin.
-Loan Application: Log in, view available loans, and submit applications.
-Payment: Pay processing fees and EMIs.
-Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.
 ## Installation

 To get a local copy up and running, follow these simple steps:

-Contact
-For any inquiries, please contact:

-Email: akshayraikar012@gmail.com
-GitHub: Akshayraikar19

 1. **Clone the repository:**